What Are Skip Links? WordPress Accessibility Guide for WCAG 2.4.1

 There's no reason not to have them.

-Skip Links Generator Pro works with any theme, including block themes.
-One-click setup, fully customizable.
+Skip Links Generator Pro works with any theme including block themes.
+Customizable text, colors, multiple targets.
+No code required.